 Association Between COVID-19 and Self-Harm: Nationwide Retrospective Ecological Spatiotemporal Study in Metropolitan France.
-Baillet, M., Wathelet, M., Lamer, A., Frévent, C., Fovet, T., D'Hondt, F., Notredame, C. E., Vaiva, G., & Génin, M. JMIR public health and surveillance, 10:e52759, JMIR Publications, aug, 2024.
+Baillet, M., Wathelet, M., Lamer, A., Frévent, C., Fovet, T., D'Hondt, F., Notredame, C., Vaiva, G., & Génin, M. JMIR public health and surveillance, 10:e52759, August, 2024.

 doi abstract bibtex

-Background: The COVID-19 pandemic has not been associated with increases in suicidal behavior at the national, regional, or county level.
+BACKGROUND: The COVID-19 pandemic has not been associated with increases in suicidal behavior at the national, regional, or county level.
 However, previous studies were not conducted on a finer scale or adjusted for ecological factors.
-Objective: Our objective was to assess the fine-scale spatiotemporal association between self-harm and COVID-19 hospitalizations, while considering ecological factors.
-Methods: Using the French national hospital discharge database, we extracted data on hospitalizations for self-harm of patients older than 10 years (from 2019 to 2021) or for COVID-19 (from 2020 to 2021) in metropolitan France.
+OBJECTIVE: Our objective was to assess the fine-scale spatiotemporal association between self-harm and COVID-19 hospitalizations, while considering ecological factors.
+METHODS: Using the French national hospital discharge database, we extracted data on hospitalizations for self-harm of patients older than 10 years (from 2019 to 2021) or for COVID-19 (from 2020 to 2021) in metropolitan France.
 We first calculated monthly standardized incidence ratios (SIRs) for COVID-19 between March 2020 and December 2021, using a Besag, York, and Mollié spatiotemporal model.
 Next, we entered the SIRs into an ecological regression in order to test the association between hospital admissions for self-harm and those for COVID-19.
 Lastly, we adjusted for ecological variables with time lags of 0 to 6 months.
-Results: Compared with a smoothed SIR of ≤1, smoothed SIRs from 1 to 3, from 3 to 4, and greater than 4 for COVID-19 hospital admissions were associated with a subsequent increase in hospital admissions for self-harm, with a time lag of 2 to 4 months, 4 months, and 6 months, respectively.
-Conclusions: A high SIR for hospital admissions for COVID-19 was a risk factor for hospital admission for self-harm some months after the epidemic peaks.
+RESULTS: Compared with a smoothed SIR of ≤1, smoothed SIRs from 1 to 3, from 3 to 4, and greater than 4 for COVID-19 hospital admissions were associated with a subsequent increase in hospital admissions for self-harm, with a time lag of 2 to 4 months, 4 months, and 6 months, respectively.
+CONCLUSIONS: A high SIR for hospital admissions for COVID-19 was a risk factor for hospital admission for self-harm some months after the epidemic peaks.
 This finding emphasizes the importance of monitoring and seeking to prevent suicide attempts outside the epidemic peak periods.

 doi = {10.2196/52759},